 ASC 820 defines fair value, establishes a framework for measuring fair value and expands disclosures about assets and liabilities measured at fair value.
-ASC 820 provides a consistent definition of fair value that focuses on exit price in the principal, or most advantageous, market and prioritizes, within a measurement of fair value, the use of marketbased inputs over entity-specific inputs.
+ASC 820 provides a consistent definition of fair value that focuses on exit price in the principal, or most advantageous, market and prioritizes, within a measurement of fair value, the use of market-based inputs over entity-specific inputs.
 ASC also establishes the following three-level hierarchy for fair value measurements based upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.

 - Level 1 inputs to the valuation methodology are quoted prices (unadjusted) for identical assets or liabilities in active markets; - Level 2 inputs to the valuation methodology include quoted prices for similar assets and liabilities in active or inactive markets and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
-Level 2 inputs are in those markets for which there are few transactions, the prices are not current, little public information exists or instances where prices vary substantially over time or among brokered market makers; and - Level 3- inputs to the valuation methodology are unobservable and reflect assumptions that market participants would use when pricing the asset or liability.
-Level 3 inputs can include the Adviser's own assumptions based upon the best available information.
+Level 2 inputs are in those markets for which there are few transactions, the prices are not current, little public information exists or instances where prices vary substantially over time or among brokered market makers; and - Level 3 inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+Unobservable inputs are those inputs that reflect assumptions that market participants would use when pricing the asset or liability and can include the Adviser's assumptions based upon the best available information.

-As of June 30 and March 31, 2013, all of our investments were valued using Level 3 inputs.
+As of December 31 and March 31, 2013, all of our investments were valued using Level 3 inputs.
 We transfer investments in and out of Level 1, 2 and 3 securities as of the beginning balance sheet date, based on changes in the use of observable and unobservable inputs utilized to perform the valuation for the period.
-During the three months ended June 30, 2013 and 2012, there were no transfers in or out of Level 1, 2 and 3.
+During the three and nine months ended December 31, 2013 and 2012, there were no transfers in or out of Level 1, 2 and 3.

-The following table presents the financial assets carried at fair value as of June 30 and March 31, 2013, by caption on our accompanying Condensed Consolidated Statements of Assets and Liabilities and by security type for each of the three applicable levels of hierarchy established by ASC 820 that we used to value our financial assets:
+The following table presents the financial assets carried at fair value as of December 31 and March 31, 2013, by caption on our accompanying Condensed Consolidated Statements of Assets and Liabilities and by security type for each of the three applicable levels of hierarchy established by ASC 820 that we used to value our financial assets: